Palmer Township, Pennsylvania

-Palmer Township is a township in Northampton County, Pennsylvania.
-The population of Palmer Township was 20,691 at the 2010 census.

-Palmer Township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was thus the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Palmer Township is a township in Northampton County, Pennsylvania, United States.
+The population of Palmer Township was 22,317 at the 2020 census.
+It is the eight-largest municipality in the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

+Settled in 1740, Palmer Township is located along the Lehigh River, a 109 mi tributary of the Delaware River.
 It is located 12 mi northeast of Allentown, 51 mi north of Philadelphia, and 66 mi west of New York City.

+Palmer Township is a part of the Greater Easton area, which includes the city of Easton, three townships (Forks, Palmer, and Williams), and three boroughs (Glendon, West Easton, and Wilson).
 The township is home to Easton Area High School, a large public high school.

 History

+18th century

 The first known inhabitants of the area now known as Palmer Township were the Lenape Native Americans in the 17th century.
 German Moravian settlers built on land in the Palmer area in 1740.
 At the time, the area was part of Bucks County, Pennsylvania, which by the mid-18th century also included land now called Northampton County and Lehigh County.

 Northampton County separated from Bucks County on March 11, 1752.
 In 1754, Forks Township, which then also consisted of what is now Palmer Township, was incorporated in 1754 with a total population of about 50 inhabitants.

 On May 5, 1857, Palmer Township was formed out of the land area of Forks Township south and west of the Bushkill Creek; the original population of the township was about 1,300 people.
 The township was named after George Palmer, the Pennsylvania Surveyor General who surveyed the original township lines.
-At the time that it was incorporated, the township was about 14 sqmi and included what are now known as the boroughs of Tatamy (which became incorporated in 1893), West Easton (incorporated in 1898), Stockertown (incorporated in 1901) and Wilson (incorporated in 1920).
-The main activity of Palmer Township during its earliest years was providing access roads from the neighboring city Easton to surrounding communities, including Bethlehem, Freemansburg and Nazareth.
+At the time that it was incorporated, the township was about 14 sqmi and included what are now known as the boroughs of Tatamy (which became incorporated in 1893), West Easton (incorporated in 1898), Stockertown (incorporated in 1901), and Wilson (incorporated in 1920).

+The main activity of Palmer Township during its earliest years was providing access roads from neighboring Easton to surrounding communities, including Bethlehem, Freemansburg, and Nazareth.

+19th century

 During the late 18th and early 19th centuries, the township included many stone houses near water, for purposes of power and water supply, and roads, to allow for trade.
-Among them were the Seipsville Hotel, which was built by the settler Peter Seip in 1760 at the crossroads of roads leading from Easton, Nazareth and Hecktown.
+Among them were the Seipsville Hotel, which was built by the settler Peter Seip in 1760 at the crossroads of roads leading from Easton, Nazareth, and Hecktown.
 Seip had purchased land along the west side of Old Nazareth Road; the area later became known as Seipsville in honor of Seip.
 The Seipsville Hotel was the first public house between Easton and Nazareth, and became a popular stagecoach stop for travelers passing through the Lehigh Valley.

-In 1977, the building (now known as the Seipsville Inn) was added to the National Register of Historic Places due to the significance of its architecture and engineering.
+In 1977, the building, now known as the Seipsville Inn, was added to the National Register of Historic Places due to the significance of its architecture and engineering.